 “If I defend New Orleans and its adjacent territory, the enemy will go against Grant.
 If I go with a force sufficient to aid him (bypassing Port Hudson), my rear will be seriously threatened.
 My force is not large enough to do both.
 Under these circumstances, my only course seems to be to carry this post as soon as possible, and then to join General Grant…”

-Banks’s Federal Army of the Gulf spent the next week strengthening its siege lines surrounding Major General Franklin Gardner’s Confederates at Port Hudson.
-Banks had enjoyed strong naval support from the Mississippi River since his campaign began, but Rear Admiral David G. Farragut, commanding the naval fleet, warned him on the 11th that “we have been bombarding this place for five weeks, and we are now upon our last 500 shells, so that it will not be in my power to bombard more than three or four hours each night, at intervals of five minutes…”
+Banks’s Federals spent the next week strengthening their siege lines surrounding Major-General Franklin Gardner’s Confederates at Port Hudson.
+Banks had enjoyed strong naval support from the Mississippi River since his campaign began, but Rear-Admiral David G. Farragut, commanding the naval fleet, warned him on the 11th that “we have been bombarding this place for five weeks, and we are now upon our last 500 shells, so that it will not be in my power to bombard more than three or four hours each night, at intervals of five minutes…”

 During this time, Confederate deserters coming into the Federal lines claimed their former comrades had “about five days’ beef” left to eat, and although there was “plenty of peas, plenty of corn,” there was “no more meal.”
 Banks decided to use the remaining naval ammunition to launch a massive bombardment and then, if the Confederates refused to surrender, overrun their supposedly weakened defenses.

 The gunboats began the bombardment on the 13th, firing a round per second for an hour.
 The Confederates, also low on ammunition, offered little response.
 When the firing stopped, Banks sent a message to Gardner under a flag of truce: “Respect for the usages of war, and a desire to avoid unnecessary sacrifice on life, impose on me the necessity of formally demanding the surrender of the garrison at Port Hudson…”